hogeschool/SAD_minor/Possible Books for Minor.md

 //TODO

-## Q3 - White box evaluation / Controlled environment: in the lab
+## Q3 - White box evaluation / Controlled environment: in the lab / Lab work

 Assessment of security